jamespfennell/xz/README.md

 | Windows | x86 | GCC | [![Windows build status](https://github.com/jamespfennell/xz/actions/workflows/windows.yml/badge.svg?branch=main)](https://github.com/jamespfennell/xz/actions/workflows/windows.yml?query=branch%3Amain)

-As an alternative to compiling the C files during `go build`, the package can statically link to a precompiled lzma library if it is already present on the system.
+As an alternative to compiling the C files during `go build`, the package can statically link to a precompiled lzma2 library if it is already present on the system.
 To do this, use the following build invocation:

     CGO_CFLAGS=-DGOXZ_SKIP_C_COMPILATION CGO_LDFLAGS=-llzma go build ...

-The lzma library is present on MacOS by default.
+The lzma2 library is present on MacOS by default.
 On Debian it can be installed through the apt package `liblzma-dev`.
 The CI builds and tests the package using this static linking approach for both MacOS and Linux on x86.